omahs/resolution-service/README.md

 }'
 ```

-> Note: The API key enrollment endpoint is only intended for internal use on your server as it requires the value of the `RESOLUTION_APP_AUTH_KEY` defined in the `service.env` file for authentication.
+> Note: The API key enrollment endpoint is only intended for internal use on your server as it requires the value of the `RESOLUTION_APP_AUTH_KEY` variable defined in the `service.env` file for authentication.
+If the `RESOLUTION_APP_AUTH_KEY` is not defined, the endpoint will not work.

 ## API reference